 Hands-On Nuclear Medicine Physics Workshop

-Next Program in 2024.
-The increasing regulatory requirements for accreditation of facilities that offer nuclear medicine services including PET are driving an increased demand for medical physics support services.
-This hands-on workshop will focus on proper performance and QC testing of gamma cameras, SPECT and SPECT/CT units as wells as PET and PET/CT units.
-The University of Iowa has graciously allowed the use of their equipment and facilities to provide hands-on demonstrations of these testing procedures.
-The program will also include presentations on nuclear medicine facility accreditation, reviews of the equipment and testing procedures and techniques for lowering patient and technologist radiation doses from PET and PET/CT systems.
-Attendees are encouraged to participate in the testing and to share their experiences and questions on these units.
+This hands-on workshop focuses on proper performance and QC testing of gamma cameras, SPECT and SPECT/CT units as wells as PET and PET/CT units.
+It includes a synopsis of the multiple organizations that offer accreditation of nuclear medicine facilities and their requirements.
+Insights on setting up a new Theranostics program and the radiation safety and regulatory considerations.
+Guidelines that simplify the evaluation and quality assurance testing of clinical PET/CT systems as identified in the AAPM TG 126 Report.
+This program will also include presentations on nuclear medicine facility accreditation, reviews of the equipment and testing procedures and techniques for lowering patient and technologist radiation doses from PET and PET/CT systems.

 Educational Objectives